 The owners gave them permission to use their Vespa during their stay, and they were able to spend time exploring the area while the dogs were resting.

-The Ashworths are hugely committed to making the experience as positive as possible for both the owners and the pets, as well as themselves.
+The Ashworths say they are hugely committed to making the experience as positive as possible for both the owners and the pets, as well as themselves.

 They see house sitting as an opportunity to travel and live like locals rather than as a holiday, and go all out to ensure that the pets they are looking after have a great time with them.